tessie/bouncer-tests/README.md

 Getting involved as a contributor
 ------------------------------------------

-We love working with contributors to fill out the Selenium test coverage for Addon-Tests, but it does require a few skills.
+We love working with contributors to fill out the Selenium test coverage for Bouncer-Tests, but it does require a few skills.
 You will need to know some Python, some Selenium and you will need some basic familiarity with Github.

 If you know some Python, it's worth having a look at the Selenium framework to understand the basic concepts of browser based testing and especially page objects.
 Our suite uses [Selenium WebDriver][webdriver].